As an East Coaster who had never visited the West Coast until recently, I just didn’t know what I was missing out on.

 I’m from Florida.
 The West Coast, before visiting, was a place of gloomy dreary weather that was cold and rainy, or… California beaches.
 That’s it.
 There wasn’t much in between.
 Maybe wine and Portland’s “weirdness” too… but that’s about it.

 After finally visiting Oregon a few years ago, my first time on the West Coast, I fell in love.
 It’s probably my favorite state!
-And after this West Coast road trip, this East Coaster is truly a West Coaster at heart.
+And after this Seattle to San Francisco road trip, this East Coaster is truly a West Coaster at heart.

 The West Coast is my people, it’s my vibe, it’s me.

-I fell hard and after this West Coast road trip that I did in September and October, I only want to go back for more and more!
+I fell hard and after this West Coast road trip, I only want to go back for more and more!
+(And I did!)

-West Coast Road Trip: Seattle to San Francisco in 2 Weeks
+Seattle to San Francisco Road Trip in 2 Weeks

 Here’s the thing about this Seattle to San Francisco road trip… I didn’t really do it!